-How to go hiking in the Faroe Islands
+How to go Hiking in the Faroe Islands

 How do you do when you want to explore the Faroe Islands in a pair of hiking boots?
 Can you hike in the Faroe Islands throughout the year?
 Read on to prepare for your hike and get to know the best outdoor store for your adventure in the Faroe Islands.